 Causes of Digestive Disorders

-There are several causes that can make you to feel sick after a meal, including food poisoning and pregnancy.
+Several causes can make you feel sick after a meal, including food poisoning and pregnancy.
 Here are the top ten reasons you experience sickness, abdominal pain, and more after eating.

-- Acid Reflux – Acid reflux occurs when the valve between your stomach and esophagus does not close properly, allowing stomach acids to rise up into your esophagus.
-When this occurs, you can experience pain and burning behind your breast bone as well as nausea.
+- Acid Reflux—Acid reflux occurs when the valve between your stomach and esophagus does not close properly, allowing stomach acids to rise into your esophagus.
+When this happens, you can experience pain and burning behind your breastbone, as well as nausea.

-- Carbonated Beverages – Drinking more than one glass of a carbonated beverage can place stress on your digestive system and result in bloating, abdominal pain, and gas.
-When you drink carbonated beverages, you are swallowing pockets of air.
-These pockets can become trapped in the stomach, resulting in pain.
+- Carbonated Beverages—Drinking more than one carbonated beverage can stress your digestive system and result in bloating, abdominal pain, and gas.
+When you drink carbonated beverages, you swallow pockets of air, which can become trapped in your stomach and cause pain.

-- Food Intolerances – A food intolerance occurs when the body has difficulty digestive a certain type of food or a component found in your food.
-For example, if you are lactose intolerant, your body is unable to digest the lactose (a sugar) found in dairy products.
+- Food Intolerance—A food intolerance occurs when the body has difficulty digesting a specific type of food or a component found in your food.
+For example, if you are lactose intolerant, your body cannot digest the lactose (a sugar) in dairy products.
 You can experience food intolerances for years without even knowing it.
-Food intolerances cause numerous subtle symptoms including nausea, fatigue, weight gain, migraines, brain fog, and low-level inflammation.
+Food intolerances cause numerous subtle symptoms, including nausea, fatigue, weight gain, migraines, brain fog, and low-level inflammation.

-- Food Poisoning – Food poisoning occurs when food is not properly handled, is not properly refrigerated, or is not safely stored.
-It can also occur when raw or undercooked meat and eggs are consumed.
+- Food Poisoning—Mishandling food, inadequate refrigeration, unsafe storage, and consuming raw or undercooked meat and eggs can cause food poisoning.
 Contaminants, including bacteria and viruses, can cause food poisoning.
 The symptoms of food poisoning include nausea, vomiting, and diarrhea.
 Typically, these symptoms start within a few hours of consuming contaminated food.

-- Gallbladder Problems – When your gallbladder is not functioning properly, it will not produce the bile needed to digest your food properly.
+- Gallbladder Problems—When your gallbladder is not functioning correctly, it will not produce the bile needed to digest your food properly.
 Bile contains acid that is necessary for breaking down fats.
 The most common symptoms of a gallbladder problem include right upper quadrant pain that can extend into the back near the shoulder blades.
 You may also experience nausea, vomiting, and diarrhea.

-- Improper Chewing – Digestion begins in your mouth.
+- Improper Chewing—Digestion begins in the mouth.
 As you chew, your salivary glands secrete enzymes that help break down food.
-If you do not properly chew your food, your digestive system must work harder, which can cause a number of digestive woes.
+If you do not adequately chew your food, your digestive system must work harder, which can cause several digestive woes.
 You should chew your food until it is almost liquified; otherwise, you can experience abdominal pain, bloating, and gas.

-- Low Fiber – Fiber is vital to proper digestion.
-Unfortunately, it is estimated that most people are not eating enough fiber.
+- Low Fiber—Fiber is vital to proper digestion.
+Unfortunately, most people are not eating enough fiber.
 Fiber helps clean the digestive tract, remove toxins, and feed the beneficial bacteria in the digestive tract.
-In addition to this, fiber helps regulate hormone levels, balance glucose levels, and keep you feeling fuller for a longer period of time.
+In addition, fiber helps regulate hormone levels, balance glucose levels, and keep you feeling fuller for extended periods.
 Fiber can also help with weight loss.
 The most common symptoms of low fiber include constipation, diarrhea, bloating, flatulence, and abdominal pain.

-- Remain Upright – It may be tempting to lie down after a delicious meal; however, it can slow down digestion and increase the risk of heartburn and indigestion.
+- Remain Upright—It may be tempting to lie down after a delicious meal, but this can slow digestion and increase the risk of heartburn and indigestion.
 For best results, eat at least two to three hours before bedtime.
 For best results, take a walk after you eat.
-Research has shown that walking after a meal speeds up digestion, which can decrease the risk of digestive issues following a meal.
+Research has shown that walking after a meal speeds up digestion, decreasing the risk of digestive issues following a meal.

-- Stress – Stress not only places pressure on your mental health, but it also places pressure on your physical health.
-When you are stressed, your adrenal glands activate your fight or flight mode, which increases the production of cortisol and other stress hormones.
-When your fight or flight response activates, it impacts your digestion.
-Your digestive tract can become inflamed, you may experience Irritable Bowel Syndrome (IBS) or Leaky Gut Syndrome.
+- Stress—Stress places pressure on your mental and physical health.
+When you are stressed, your adrenal glands activate your fight-or-flight mode, which increases the production of cortisol and other stress hormones.
+This response impacts your digestion.
+Your digestive tract can become inflamed, and you may experience Irritable Bowel Syndrome (IBS) or Leaky Gut Syndrome.

-- Unbalanced Gut Bacteria – Your digestive tract contains trillions of beneficial as well as detrimental bacteria, fungi, and yeasts.
+- Unbalanced Gut Bacteria—Your digestive tract contains trillions of beneficial and detrimental bacteria, fungi, and yeasts.
 The beneficial microbes are essential to your digestive health.
-They help break down the foods you eat and enhance your immunity and overall health.
-When our gut bacteria become imbalanced, it can cause a plethora of digestive problems, including constipation, diarrhea, bloating, inflammation, and abdominal pain.
+They help break down your foods and enhance your immunity and overall health.
+When our gut bacteria become imbalanced, it can cause many digestive problems, including constipation, diarrhea, bloating, inflammation, and abdominal pain.

 How to Improve Your Digestive Health